 Excuse us for being blunt, but if you don’t like a method of exercise, it’s probably because you’re not good at it.
 We’re guilty too.

 Before we knew how to properly use resistance bands, we hated them and thought they were useless.
-Now, we’re daily users, and designed a Resistance Band Workout Routine which hundreds have completed.
+Now, we’re daily users, and designed a Resistance Band Workout Routine which thousands have completed.

 A huge benefit of working out with your spouse is that you’ll be forced to try things you normally wouldn’t.